 - Several retired Ironworkers, Operators, a Boilermaker, a couple Boilermaker apprentices and a Pipe Fitter from Ann Arbor.

-- Monarch Welding & Engineering: supplied field trailer, service trucks and all hand tools.
+- Monarch Welding & Engineering: supplied field trailer, service trucks

 - Operating Engineers Training Center: supplied crane for daily use.